on7lds/NextionDriver/README.md

 One could, for example, make a 'system' page on the Nextion with system info and buttons to restart MMDVMHost, reboot or poweroff the host, ...

+Yes, it is possible (when NextionDriver is running) to start/stop/restart MMDVMHost with buttons on the nextion display !

 How to change this program to your needs ?
 ==========================================